Skip to main content

 Days 1-3: Boston, Massachusetts - The Cradle of Liberty

-Why Boston?
-Boston is the heart of American history, a city where the past is preserved in its red-brick streets and colonial architecture.
+Travel to Boston: The city offers one of the best history and historical places of Ameria, a city which is preserved in its red-brick streets and colonial architecture.
 It's the perfect starting point to understand the nation's foundation.
+You can find road with stunning monuments and sculptures.

-• Arrival: Fly into Boston Logan International Airport (BOS).
+• Arrival: You can fly into Boston Logan International Airport (BOS).
 From there, take the Silver Line bus to South Station, where you can connect to the subway ("T") to your hotel.

 • In-City: Boston's city center is very walkable.
 For longer distances, use the subway (the "T"), especially the Green Line for tourist sites and the Red Line to get to Cambridge.
 Consider a "CharlieCard" for easy fare payment.